 Downloading, Installing, and Registering the Software

-14. Read and accept the License Agreement.
+16. Read and accept the License Agreement.
 Click Next to continue.

-16. Click Browse to modify the installation path if necessary.
+18. Click Browse to modify the installation path if necessary.
 Click Next to continue.

-This installation type is designed for GUI-less OS editions.
+NOTE: This installation type is designed for GUI-less OS editions.
 The StarWind service is the “core” of the software.
 It can create iSCSI targets as well as share virtual and physical devices.
-The service can be managed by StarWind Management Console from any Windows computer on the network that has StarWind Management Console installed (GUI required).
-Click Next to continue.
+The service can be operated by StarWind Management Console from any Windows computer (GUI required) on the network that has StarWind Management Console installed or using the Web Client of StarWind Management Console.

 20. Specify the Start Menu Folder.
 Click Next to continue.

-21. Review the licensing information.
+23. Review the licensing information.
 Click Next to continue.

-22. Verify the installation settings.
+24. Verify the installation settings.
 Click Back to make any changes.
 Click Install to continue.

-23. Click Finish to close the wizard.
+25. Click Finish to close the wizard.